cxhernandez/ipymol/README.rst

 Example Usage
 --------------
-In order to You can fire up an IPython or IPython Notebook session and start using IPyMOL.
+You can fire up an IPython or IPython Notebook session and start using IPyMOL.
 For example:

 .. code:: python